Bachelor of Science

 The programme starts in the winter semester.

-- a vocational qualification in accordance with Section 10 (2) points 6 to 11 of the Brandenburg University and College Act of 28 April 2014 as amended (e.g. nature and landscape conservationist, environmental protection technical assistant or state-certified technician for environment/landscape)
+• a recognised professional qualification in accordance with §10 paragraph 2 points 6 to 11 of the Brandenburg Higher Education Act of 28 April 2014 as amended (e.g. (e.g. nature and landscape conservationist, environmental protection technical assistant or state-certified technician for environment/landscape)

-• Certificate of general higher education entrance qualification, entrance qualification for universities of applied sciences, professionally qualified university entrance qualification (in accordance with Section 10 (2) points 6 to 11 of the Brandenburg University and College Act of 28 April 2014 as amended)
+• Certificate of general higher education entrance qualification (Abitur), entrance qualification for universities of applied sciences, or vocationally qualified university entrance qualification (in accordance with §10(2), points 6 to 11 of the Brandenburg Higher Education Act, as amended on 28 April 2014)

-• Proof of English language skills at level B2 CEFR
+• Proof of English language proficiency at B2 level (CEFR)

 Application period